-Appendix cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems., also known as appendiceal cancer, is a rare malignancy developing from the appendix, a small, finger-shaped pouch connected to the caecum of the large bowelThe intestines (like a tube) that run between the stomach and anus (bum) and is made up of the small bowel (small intestine) and the large bowel (colon and rectum). (see ‘small intestine’; and ‘colon’ for more information)./intestine.
-It sits on the lower right side of the abdomenstomach, stomach area, belly, tummy, and has an unknown function within the body.
+Appendix cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs, also known as appendiceal cancer, is a rare malignancy developing from the appendix, a small, finger-shaped pouch connected to the caecum of the large bowelportion of the digestive system that digests food (small bowel) and absorbs salts and water (large bowel); also called intestines/intestine.
+It sits on the lower right side of the abdomenstomach, stomach area, belly, and has an unknown function within the body.

 Appendix cancer is more common in women, and tends to be diagnosed between the ages of 40-60.
 However, anyone can develop this disease.